 1. Vitamin E in Hair Care Products

-You can opt for shampoos and conditioners containing vitamin E. These hair care products contain fortified vitamin E and can be rinsed off like the regular shampoos and conditioners.
+You can opt for shampoos, oils and conditioners containing vitamin E. These hair care products contain fortified vitamin E and can be rinsed off like the regular shampoos and conditioners.
 Make sure to follow the instructions provided on the labels of these shampoos and conditioners.

 2. Vitamin E in Food Sources